 The Critical Path Method will only work if the project’s activities are tied together logically.
-A perfect CPM schedule requires every activity to have both a predecessor (an activity that precedes it) and a successor (an activity that follows it), with the only exceptions being the first and last activities in the schedule.
+A perfect CPM schedule requires every activity to have both a predecessor (an activity that precedes it) and a successor (an activity that follows it).
+The only exceptions are the first and last activities in the schedule.
 The first activity will only need a successor and the last activity will only need a predecessor.

 Create the Critical Path Network Diagram*

-This step is only required if you are not using a project management software.
-If you are attempting to manually create a CPM schedule by hand, you will want to create a network diagram, or chart of linked activities, to act as a visualization of the activities and relationships added so far.
+This step is only required if you are not using the project management software.
+If you are attempting to manually create a CPM, you will want to create a network diagram or chart of linked activities.
+This will act as a visualization of the activities and relationships added so far.

 The following is an example of a network diagram: